jensbech/cosmos-query-tool/README.md

 # Cosmos Query CLI

-Query Cosmos Containers from the command line.
+Run queries agains a container from the command line.

 ## Build requirements